toharcohen7/GMAIL_PROJECT/Wiki/Android-User-Guide/User-Interface.md

 2. Enter your search terms
 3. Results will display emails matching your search criteria
 4. The search looks for matches in sender name, subject, and content

-## Dark/Light Mode

-1. Access the menu by tapping the three dots in the top-right corner
-2. Select the dark/light mode toggle option
-3. The app interface will immediately switch between dark and light themes
-4. Your preference is remembered between sessions

 ## Profile Information